 Dilemmas of Pluralist Democracy.
 Autonomy vs. Control' represents the latest installment in Robert Dahl's evolving theory of polyarchal democracy.
 It is a contribution of considerable interest: in systematically restating and extending the themes that have dominated his work at least since the mid-sixties, this book demonstrates clearly the very considerable distance that Dahl has travelled from benign celebration of American pluralist democracy in such works as A Preface to Democratic TheorY and Who Governs? to increasingly sharp criticism of that regime for its failure to achieve its best potentialities.
 It is also a contribution of considerable importance, for it invites us to follow Dahl in considering with intellectual precision and rigor some central dilemmas of democratic pluralism.
 It is a book which powerfully illuminates our understanding of democracy; but it is also a book which fails to pursue some important implications of its own argument, and which remains strategically silent on at least one particularly vexing set of dilemmas.

-Krouse, Krouse W.
+Krouse W. Krouse,

-"Some (Further) Dilemmas of Pluralist Democracy,"
+Some (Further) Dilemmas of Pluralist Democracy,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol2/iss1/8
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol2/iss1/8